jerrymarshall2004/cs50labs/spreadsheets/README.md

     for row in reader:
         print(row["title"])
 ```
-Try creating a file called favorites.py, and running the file.
+Try creating a file called favorites.py; open the favoriteTVShows.csv file and print the titles from the csv file in the terminal using the python code.

 {% next %}